orbitalchicken/Roadmap/README.md

         consider enabling recommends

     cinnamon 3.2
-        actions in panel launchers aren't translated if not present in .desktop file add cinnamon-session and cinnamon-settings-daemon to Launchpad/cinnamon-translations
+        mouse/touchpad: fix sensitivity settings (shouldn't be inverted... should be described as motion-threshold or even better, as what they actually do).
+Also, add a way to reset their value. actions in panel launchers aren't translated if not present in .desktop file add cinnamon-session and cinnamon-settings-daemon to Launchpad/cinnamon-translations
         vertical panels